-In an earlier column, we touched on bias as a flaw in the way a study is designed or carried out.
+In another column, we touched on bias as a flaw in the way a study is designed or carried out.
 It’s the kind of flaw that would systematically skew the findings and lead to certain outcomes being more likely than others.
 When reading or reviewing a study, researchers have to be on alert for biases.
 There are many different types.
 They can exist at any phase of the study.
 To add to the examples already covered in the first column, here are a couple more—both having to do with the collection of data.

-Recall bias: Sometimes studies rely on participants’ recollection of something that took place in the past.
+Sometimes studies rely on participants’ recollection of something that took place in the past.
 With these types of study, the potential for faulty recall is always a concern.
 Whether it’s a nutrition study that asks participants to write down all that they ate a week ago, or a child development survey that asks respondents whether their parents spanked them when they were young, the chances are high that participants do not perfectly remember what actually occurred.